w3c/wot-testing/events/2024.11.Munich/VPN_static_addr.md

 |192.168.30.128-250 | allocated by DHCP     |
 |192.168.30.251-255 | Reserved for administrative purpose        |

-Note: I *wanted* to set up the above IP address for AI services but could not get it to work.
+Note from McCool: I *wanted* to set up the above IP address for AI services but could not get it to work.
 For now I am using DHCP and have been assigned the IP address 192.168.30.138 - hopefully it will stick.